 Set amid rolling hills this boutique hotel in Piedmont is surrounded by spectacular scenery and some of the finest restaurants in Italy.
 La Villa Hotel is the ideal country hideaway; each room in the 17th-century building has been decorated with impeccable taste blending historic features with the modern essentials.

 Free breakfast, a bottle of prosecco and a box of amaretti biscuits

 11am; if guests want to stay by the pool, changing facilities are available.
 Check-in, 2pm–8pm.
 If arriving later, contact the hotel to let them know.
 Staff can help late arrivals until 11pm; after this time, they'll leave your keys on the reception desk.

 Double rooms from £223.93 (€255), including tax at 20 per cent.

 Rates include breakfast.

-You could perfect your pasta-making skills at chef Charlie Mozley's (formerly of Bocca Di Lupo) cookery classes.
-He'll teach you how to get your fusili pasta springy and your farfalloni bow ties trim, followed by sublime sauce pairings.
-Of course, one cannot live on pasta alone, so his charcuterie and pizza-making lessons will bulk up your gourmet repertoire.
+You could perfect your pasta-making skills with chef-led cookery classes; you’ll learn how to get your fusilli pasta springy and your farfalloni bow ties trim, followed by sublime sauce pairings.
+Of course, one cannot live on pasta alone, so charcuterie and pizza-making lessons will bulk up your gourmet repertoire.
 Wine-tasting and wine-appreciation classes are held in the cellar, which holds more than 200 vintages, and if you want to have a go at snaffling gastronomy's most-prized ingredient, take part in a truffle hunt in the local woods.